 What is CIDSE’s relationship to other organisations and networks?

 CIDSE engages with both, other faith-based as well as secular organisations and networks.
 On many issues we work closely together with our sister organisation Caritas.
 Beyond our Catholic alliances we seek ecumenical cooperation with strategic Protestant partners and enjoy the longstanding cooperation with our sister network Act-Alliance Europe.
 Secular allies include for instance Eurodad (European Network on Debt and Development in Brussels) CAN-Europe and CONCORD.

 How does CIDSE differ from the Caritas network?

 Caritas and CIDSE are key strategic partners for development and humanitarian issues.
 Having different areas of focus and expertise, we intend to build up on each other’s strengths.
 While Caritas is stronger on humanitarian aid questions, CIDSE’s emphasis lies on broader development concerns.

 Public campaigning continues to be a valuable advocacy tool for the network.
 However, it is mainly implemented at the national level.
 Furthermore, CIDSE joins other global campaigns run by broader alliances of like-minded organisations to maximise political impact.

 What is the official working language of CIDSE?

 For practical reasons, most work at the CIDSE network level is carried out in English.
 However, many publications get translated into other languages.
-At the level of individual member organizations, the main working language remains their national language.
+At the level of individual member organisations, the main working language remains their national language.